What is Title IVA?

 - improving school conditions for learning to ensure safe and healthy students, and

-- effective the use of technology to improve academic achievement and digital literacy.
+- effective use of technology to improve academic achievement and digital literacy.

 As districts are finalizing the ESSA LEA plans and other strategic or continuous improvement efforts, the Title IVA funds provide an additional resource to equitably meet the needs of districts to close achievement gaps.
 See the list of eligible expenses and the FAQs for ideas and criteria for spending your Title IVA funds.